Japan at the Olympics: 2020 Summer Olympics

-The 2020 Summer Olympics marks the fourth time Olympics held in Japan.
+The 2020 Summer Olympics marks the fourth time the Olympics was held in Japan.
 It was the first time it was held one year late (2021 instead of 2020) following the worldwide COVID-19 pandemic.
 It marks the second time it was held in Tokyo.
 Its motto was United by Emotion (感動で、私たちはひとつになる).
 During that time, only the English version was used.

 This motto appeals that "Sports enable us to overcome different environments and become one world through emotions such as joy and excitement that the athletes' competitive performances bring together in our hearts."